Robert Shure

 Professional Affiliations

-Professional Associate of the American Institute for Conservation (AIC)
+• Professional Associate of the American Institute for Conservation (AIC)

-Member of the New England Sculptors Association (NESA)
+• Member of Historic New England (HNE)

-Member of the Institute of Classical Architecture & Art (ICAA)
+• Member of the Institute of Classical Architecture & Art (ICAA)

-Member of The Trustees of Reservations
+• Member of The Trustees of Reservations

-Trustee of the Art Springs Foundation
+• Trustee of the Art Springs Foundation

 Studio